to-ice-age/Java-Project/README.md

 - **Java Version**: Requires JDK 17+ for modern language features
 - **Memory**: Recommended 512MB heap size for large datasets

+## 📸 Screenshots

+Screenshots demonstrating the application are available in the ⁠ screenshots/ ⁠ folder:
+•⁠  ⁠Java installation verification
+•⁠  ⁠Eclipse project setup
+•⁠  ⁠Application menu and operations
+•⁠  ⁠File export and backup structure

 ## 🤝 Academic Integrity

 This project represents original work demonstrating comprehensive Java SE concepts.
 All external references and inspirations are acknowledged in the implementation comments.